jbloomlab/SARSr-CoV_homolog_survey/SRA_upload_Illumina/README.md

 Click *Microbe*--although we are studying a pathogen it's not a direct clinical sample but an experiment using yeast on a pathogen, which is why we choose this sample type.
 Then click `Continue`.
 Now you enter the sample attributes.
-For the sample name, provide a short name that describes the sample, such as `Vir_antibody_breadth_barcodes`.
+For the sample name, provide a short name that describes the sample, such as `sarbecovirus_ACE2_profiling`.
 Also provide the rest of the information:

-  - Organism: Severe acute respiratory syndrome coronavirus 2
+  - Organism: Severe acute respiratory syndrome-related coronavirus

-  - strain: Wuhan-Hu-1
+  - strain: various

   - isolation source: plasmid

-  - collection date: 2020
+  - collection date: 2021

   - geographic location: USA